nbogie/split-wccc-20251119-p5-ts-global/readme.md

     -   This would look good animated (stagger might work but should be in order they line passes through them)
 -   Prepare a paper texture to an offscreen and compose it each frame.
 -   maybe fill with p5.brush? https://openprocessing.org/sketch/2117088
+-   auto-play that demos some of the features and has a simulated "mouse pointer" moving and dragging etc.

 ### Less keen TODOs: